POSTECH-CVLab/daily-reading-group/Archive/2021/11/summary/minguk_05.md

-Florence: A New Foundation Model for Computer Vision
+# Florence: A New Foundation Model for Computer Vision

-Lu Yuan, et al. , arXiv 2021, Microsoft Florence Team
+### Lu Yuan, et al. , arXiv 2021, Microsoft Florence Team
+#### Summarized by Minguk Kang
+---

 총평: